“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy

 Gardiner is over 5,000 feet and Mammoth Hot Springs is over 6,000 feet in elevation, so winter in Yellowstone can be cold and snowy.
 The key for a snowshoeing vacation is to pick the time period when there is plenty of snow on the ground and yet temperatures are moderate.
 In the early winter, in December and January, daytime highs average only 27 degrees and the snowpack is not yet full.
 So we prefer late January through early March when there is usually more snow on the ground, temperatures are warmer, and we have more daylight hours.
 Keep in mind it is still cold and snowy in these months but that is what we expect with a winter tour!
 Note snow coaches stop running in early March.

 Weather is always unpredictable and winter in Yellowstone is no exception!
-It is possible that there may be no snow, but don’t fret, as we will simply replace snowshoeing with hiking if there isn't enough snow.
+It is possible that there may be no snow, but don’t fret, as we will simply replace snowshoeing with alternate activities if there isn't enough snow.

 While in Yellowstone, we’ll be taking the snowcoach to get to the interior of the park one day.
 These fun and funky snow vehicles move rather slowly but are definitely a part of the experience that allow us to do and see things that wouldn’t be possible without them, as private vehicles are not allowed (or able) to travel into the park's interior in the winter.